AvailLang/Avail/avail-plugin/README.md

   the `rootsDirectory`and included as a root in the Avail Workbench when it is
   launched (*see `assembleAndRunWorkbench` task in the Plugin Tasks section*).
   The fields that can be configured in the body of the lambda are:
-    * `name` -  The name of the root for the standard library actually defaults to "avail".
+    * `name` (`string`)-  The name of the root for the standard library actually defaults to "avail".
 It only needs to be set if the root should be named something other than "avail".
-    * `jarLibBaseName` - The base name the `avail-stdlib` jar file that should be named without the `.jar` extension.
+    * `jarLibBaseName` (`string`) - The base name the `avail-stdlib` jar file that should be named without the `.jar` extension.
 This will be used to construct the Avail root uri.
+    * `stdlibVersion` (`string`) - The version of the `avail-stdlib:<VERSION>` to use.
+By default, the most recently released version is used indicated by the version being set to `+`.
   This function *must be called* in order for the Avail standard library to be included as a root.
 If no customization is needed, this function should be called with an empty lambda: